deathstar/QServCollect/readme.md

 MORE HELP RESOURCES
 -------------------

-For further assistance, please view the Wiki: https://github.com/deathstar/QServCollect/wiki
+For info about modding, creating commands & more please view the Wiki: https://github.com/deathstar/QServCollect/wiki

 If you still need help, you can email the main developer: gscottmalibu@gmail.com